 Complete the Public Scholars advanced training program

-Publish a set number of lasting public-facing material:
+Publish a set of lasting public-facing material:

-An article in The Conversation
+One article in The Conversation

-A research pitch video
+One research spotlight video

-Media Interviews (i.e. TV, radio, print, podcast)
+Media interviews (i.e., TV, radio, print, podcast) – optional, as opportunities come.

 Participate in community outreach activities:

-Participate in the 3MT or MT180 competition
+Participate in 3MT or MT180 competition - optional.

-Join the Concordia Alumni Connect Program (optional)
+Join the Concordia Alumni Connect program – optional.

 Prepare a monthly report that analyzes the impact of your social media and outreach activities, as well as attend a monthly meeting.